2338484151/CGFTrans/README.md

 For `IU X-Ray`, you can download the dataset from [here](https://drive.google.com/file/d/1c0BXEuDy8Cmm2jfN0YYGkQxFZd2ZIoLg/view?usp=sharing) and then put the files in `data/iu_xray`.
 For `LGK`, come soon.
 ## Train
-You can run the file "iu_xrayu_xray.sh" to train the project.
+You can run the file "train_iu_xray.sh" to train the project.
 ## Test
 You can use the file "main_test.py" to test the project.
 ## Reference codes: